Eugene City Hall: Obsolescence

 As Eugene grew in population and as building codes changed, it became apparent that City Hall did not meet the needs of local government.
 The 84,000 ft2 building had become too small to house the many government departments and personnel, and city planners acquired office space in various nearby locations.
-City Hall relied upon steam heat provided by the Eugene Water and Electric Board, and when EWEB announced that it would no longer supply steam to downtown Eugene, the building's energy inefficiencies became obvious.
+City Hall relied upon steam heat, and when EWEB announced that it would no longer supply steam to downtown Eugene, the building's energy inefficiencies became obvious.
 Most troublesome to engineers, however, was that the building would not be structurally sound in an earthquake and could collapse into the lower-level parking area.
 Gradually, all city offices were moved, and the building was abandoned in 2012.

 Decision to demolish

 An ongoing discussion began in the late 1990s about whether to demolish City Hall or to remodel it, and should City Hall remain on its present site or move.
 A 2007 City Hall Complex Master Plan identified a timeline that included Phase Four Design and Construction of a new building by 2011.
 Police were relocated outside of downtown, but no action was taken on City Hall.

 In January 2013, the Eugene City Council voted to construct a new city hall rather than renovate the existing building.
 The old building was razed in 2014–15, following the adoption of plans to construct a new 25,000 ft2 in its place.
 Demolition began in September 2014 and was completed around June 2015.

-As of 2014, the cost of a replacement building was budgeted at $15 million and its opening was expected in fall 2016, but by mid-2016 the estimated cost had grown to $18.2 million (or nearly $28 million for the entire project, including demolition of the old city hall), and had not yet received city council approval.
-The long-term plan includes a potential second phase with construction of another building on the site that would bring the total size to 100,000 ft2.
+In 2014, the cost of a replacement building was budgeted at $15 million and its opening was expected in fall 2016, but by mid-2016 the estimated cost had grown to $18.2 million (or nearly $28 million for the entire project, including demolition of the old city hall), and had not yet received city council approval.
+The long-term plan included a potential second phase with construction of another building on the site that would bring the total size to 100,000 ft2.

+Later use of site

+In 2019, the site of the former Eugene City Hall was sold to Lane County, designated as the potential location for a new county courthouse.
+Initially converted into a temporary paid parking lot at the start of 2019, the arrangement was intended to last for 18 months.
+However, a bond measure intended to fund the new courthouse failed, with 58% of voters opposing it compared to 41% in favor.
+Consequently, the site has continued to function as a paid parking lot.